B.S. Degree in Animal and Veterinary Sciences

 After successful completion of the program students will be able to:

-• Use multiple sources of information and methods to plan appropriate and cost effective rations for animals.
+• Students will be able to determine nutritional needs, using multiple sources of information and methods to plan appropriate and cost-effective rations.

 Associated Faculty